Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Diagnosis of a rotator cuff tear

 The diagnosis of a rotator cuff tear can often be made clinically.
-In our practice, we perform a thorough clinical examination , specifically testing your shoulder's mobility, strength, and pain points.
+At our practice, we perform a thorough clinical examination , specifically testing your shoulder's mobility, strength, and pain points.

 Modern imaging techniques are used for further clarification: